e

 André Berthier (1907–2000)

-Archaeologist and director of the Musée Gustave-Mercier (now Musée national Cirta) from 1932 and Chargé des affaires culturelles in Constantine (1951–1973); editor of excavation report of el-Hofra with R. Charlier
+Archaeologist and director of the Musée Gustave-Mercier (now Musée national Cirta) from 1932 and Chargé des affaires culturelles in Constantine (1951–1973); editor of excavation report from el-Hofra with R. Charlier (1952–1955).

 Bertrandy